 - Tiredness and weakness (fatigue) affects 4 out of 10 people (40%) during and after treatment.
 Most people find their energy levels are back to normal within 6 months to a year

 - Diarrhoea happens in 3 out of 10 people (30%) – drink plenty of fluids and tell your doctor or nurse if it becomes severe or continues for more than 3 days

 - A skin reaction happens in 1 out of 4 people (25%) – you may have a rash similar to acne on your face, neck and trunk or your skin may be dry and itchy

-- Constipation happens in just under 2 out of 10 people (20%) – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days
+- Constipation happens in just under 2 out of 10 people (20%) – your doctor or nurse may give you laxatives to help prevent this.
+Tell them if you are constipated for more than 3 days

 - An increased risk of getting an infection due to a drop in white blood cells – it is harder to fight infections and you can become very ill.
-You may have headaches, aching muscles, a cough, sore throat, pain passing urine or feel cold and shivery.
-This can be life threatening.
-Contact your doctor or specialist nurse straight away if you think you have an infection.
-Your doctor will check your white blood cell levels regularly
+You may have headaches, aching muscles, a cough, a sore throat, pain passing urine, or you may feel cold and shivery.
+If you have a severe infection this can be life threatening.
+Contact your treatment centre straight away if you have any of these effects or if your temperature goes above 38°C. You will have regular blood tests to check your blood cell levels

 - Muscle pain